donphi/roo-crew/prompt_yaml_workflow.md

 ### 1.5 MISSION BRIEFING

-You are ORDERED to create a comprehensive set of YAML workflow documents that will serve as the definitive blueprint for executing the project defined in the PROJECT SCOPE AND OBJECTIVES section above and the technology stack defined in the `.recruitment_prompt` file.
+You are ORDERED to create a comprehensive set of YAML workflow documents that will serve as the definitive blueprint for executing the project defined in the PROJECT SCOPE AND OBJECTIVES section above and the technology stack defined in the `prompt_recruitment.md` file.
 These documents must capture every single step, decision point, validation checkpoint, and error handling procedure required to successfully implement the project from inception to deployment.

 ## SECTION 2: WORKFLOW ORGANIZATION
 --------------------------------------------------------------------------------------------------